approach0/search-engine/README.md

 Scoring functions are implemented in `math_expr_set_score__opd_only` function in `search/math-expr-sim.c`.

 ### Questions
-Please email wxz8033@g.rit.edu if you have any questions.
+Please email wxz8033@g.rit.edu if you have any question.